Marketing is an ever-evolving field where you need to come up with innovative ideas, especially in the B2B space.

 In a study for the Altera group, 97% said that ABM resulted in a higher ROI than other investment strategies.

 Aligns Sales and Marketing Teams:

-The focused, high-effort nature of ABM has shown that it aligns sales and marketing.
+The focused, high-effort nature of ABM has shown that it aligns with sales and marketing.
 The State of Pipeline Marketing showed that marketers using ABM are 50% more likely to report better alignment with their sales team.

-AMB requires a highly-focused marketing approach and a detailed strategy without leaving any loopholes.
+Account-Based Marketing (ABM) requires a highly-focused marketing approach and a detailed strategy without leaving any loopholes.
 This high-contact, multi-touch marketing strategy requires appropriate time and resource distribution.

 As a result, not every business can implement ABM successfully.